dotless-de/vagrant-vbguest/Readme.md

 If you find yourself copying the same installer in each of your vagrant project, it might be a good idea to make it a plugin itself.
 Like vagrant-vbguest itself, installers can be [distributed as ruby gems](http://guides.rubygems.org/publishing/)

-This project contains a [sample installer gem](https://github.com/dotless-de/vagrant-vbguest/tree/master/testdrive/vagrant-vbguest-unikorn) which might serve as an boilerplate.
+This project contains a [sample installer gem](https://github.com/dotless-de/vagrant-vbguest/tree/main/testdrive/vagrant-vbguest-unikorn) which might serve as an boilerplate.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/dotless-de/vagrant-vbguest.

-For the forseeable future, no more pull requests will be accepted which add new guest support/installers.
+For the foreseeable future, no more pull requests will be accepted which add new guest support/installers.
 Please build your gem as a plugin to vbguest (see "Very Advanced Usage" section of this file).
 In fact, please open a pull request to remove support for a guest system if feel confident that your solution is better.

 ## Known Issues